Large Deviations Approach to Random Recurrent Neuronal Networks: Parameter Inference and Fluctuation-Induced Transitions

-The exposed link between the effective action defined within statistical field theory and the rate function, central to large deviation theory, opens the door to applying established field-theoretical techniques, such as the loopwise expansion \citep{ZinnJustin96}, to obtain systematic corrections beyond the mean-field limit.
-Such sub--exponential corrections to the rate function are important for small or sparse networks with non--vanishing mean connectivity, to explain correlated neuronal activity, and to study information processing in finite-size networks with realistically limited resources.
-More generally, the link allows the systematic derivation of results using field theory and to subsequently prove them in a mathematically rigorous manner within the large deviation framework.
+The unified description of random networks by statistical field theory and large deviations theory opens the door to established techniques from either domain to capture beyond mean-field behavior.
+Such corrections are important for small or sparse networks with non--vanishing mean connectivity, to explain correlated neuronal activity, and to study information processing in finite-size networks with realistically limited resources.
+We here make a first step by computing fluctuation corrections from the rate function.
+The quantitative theory explains near-critical fluctuations for $g\in[1,1+\delta(N)]$ and we discover that expansive gain functions, as found in biology \citep{Roxin11_16217}, lead to qualitatively different collective behavior than the well-studied contractive sigmoidal ones: The former feature meta--stable network states with noise-induced first order transitions between them; the latter allow for only a single solution and show second order phase transitions.

-\paragraph*{Acknowledgments.-- We are grateful to Olivier Faugeras and Etienne Tanr\'e for helpful discussions on LDT of neuronal networks, to Anno Kurth for pointing us to the Fréchet derivative and to Alexandre Ren\'e, David Dahmen, Kirsten Fischer, and Christian Keup for feedback on an earlier version of the manuscript.
-This work was partly supported by the Helmholtz young investigator's group VH-NG-1028, European Union Horizon 2020 grant 785907 (Human Brain Project SGA2).}